-The rule of law is the principle that laws limit what we do to protect the greater good – they protect rights.
-For ease of discussion, we will define laws within the rule of law that protect rights in Canada as constitutional, legislative, or common law:
+Rule of law is a principle that laws limit what we do to protect a greater good – laws protect rights.
+For ease of discussion, we will define laws within rule of law that protect rights in Canada as constitutional, legislative, or common law:

 2. Legislative law: Legislation that is enacted by provincial or federal governments in Canada.

 3. Common law: Decisions made by judges on a case by case basis as they rule on Issues brought before them.

 The function of the rule of law in Canada is to protect Crown rights and jurisdiction as they are expressed through the constitution, legislation and court decisions.
 Included within this protection, are rights the Crown grants to its citizens.

 2. Indigenous Rule of Law: